savonet/book/installation.md

 opam](http://opam.ocaml.org/).
-This program, which is available on all major distributions and architectures, makes it easy to build programs written in OCaml by installing the required dependencies (the libraries the program needs to be compiled) and managing consistency between various versions: all of this can be installed by any user, and is generally stored in the `.opam` subdirectory of his home directory.
-The opam packages for Liquidsoap and associated libraries are actively maintained in opam.
+This program, which is available on all major distributions and architectures, makes it easy to build programs written in OCaml by installing the required dependencies (the libraries the program needs to be compiled) and managing consistency between various versions (in particular, it takes care of recompiling all the affected programs when a library is installed or updated).
+Any user can install packages with opam, no need to be root: the files it installs are stored in a subdirectory of the home directory, named `.opam`.
+The opam packages for Liquidsoap and associated libraries are actively maintained.

 ### Installing opam